 It was a little over a decade ago that I learned of system dynamics as a business modeling methodology for wringing out unintended consequences.
 At the time, I was attending M.I.T.
 Even though I was a student, I had by then already launched and sold two successful companies and was in the process of nurturing a third still in its infancy.

 I came to understand that system dynamics makes for a powerful tool when correctly utilized.
 One of its primary virtues is it allows you to identify exponential leverage points.
-In other words, to see where processes are bogging down and what you can potentially do to unblock logjams.
+In other words, you can see where processes are bogged down and what you can potentially do to unblock logjams.